6 Types of Wood for Phinisi Boats in Indonesia

 What Kind of Wood Is Used to Build a Phinisi?

-In traditional Phinisi construction, choosing the right wood is critical—not just for strength and durability, but also for harmony with nature and cultural beliefs.
+In traditional Phinisi construction, choosing the right wood is critical.
+It is not just for strength and durability, but also for harmony with nature and cultural beliefs.
 Each type of timber plays a specific role in the boat’s structure, based on its characteristics and availability in the region.

 1. Ironwood (Kayu Ulin)

-Renowned as one of the hardest and most durable woods in Southeast Asia, ironwood—locally known as kayu ulin—is considered sacred and essential in shipbuilding.
+Renowned as one of the hardest and most durable woods in Southeast Asia, ironwood (locally known as kayu ulin) is considered sacred and essential in shipbuilding.
+Its nickname is “the wood that sinks”.

 2. Teak (Kayu Jati)

-- Often chosen for decking, cabin interiors, and visible finishes due to its rich grain.
+It is often chosen for decking, cabin interiors, and visible finishes due to its rich grain.
+Its natural oils make it resistant to insects and decay.

 Read Also: The History of Phinisi Boats from Bulukumba: Indonesia’s Timeless Sail